pchev/skychart/system_integration/Windows/installer/skychart-data-stars/Presetup/readme.txt

 After the installation open the menu Setup / Catalog / CdC stars to select the catalog you want on the chart.
-Just check Tycho2 with the default value to add faint stars.
+Just check Tycho2 in the Obsolete tab with the default value to add faint stars.